-Loughlan is a talented choreographer and enjoys creating work for the stage as well as for film.
 In 2014 he received the Warrandyte Youth Arts Award and in 2015 he was named the winner of the Ballet Foundation of New Zealand’s Harry Haythorne Choreographic Award.
 In 2016 he was the recipient of Creative New Zealand’s Tup Lang Choreographic Award.
 He was appointed as Choreographer in Residence at the Royal New Zealand Ballet in 2018.

-His work has been featured by the RNZB, New Zealand School of Dance, Grand Rapids Ballet, Palucca Hoschule für Tanz Dresden, Asian Grand Prix, Auckland’s Tempo Dance Festival, iD Fashion Week, New Zealand International Film Festival, San Francisco Dance Film Festival, Film Society of Lincoln Centre, TV3’s Dancing with the Stars and the Short Film Corner of the Cannes Film Festival.
+His work has been featured by the RNZB, New Zealand School of Dance, Grand Rapids Ballet, Palucca Hoschule für Tanz Dresden, Asian Grand Prix, Toronto’s Assemblée Internationale, Auckland’s Tempo Dance Festival, LUX Light Festival, iD Fashion Week Dunedin, Melbourne Fashion Festival, New Zealand International Film Festival, San Francisco Dance Film Festival, The Film Society of Lincoln Centre, TV3’s Dancing with the Stars and the Short Film Corner of the Cannes Film Festival.